MicrosoftDocs/dynamics365smb-docs/business-central/admin-users-profiles-roles.md

 ## To delete personalizations for specific pages
 You can delete personalizations that one or more users have made to specific pages that make up their workspace.
 This may be useful, for example, if a changed business process means that a personalization must no longer be used by users.
 Deleting users' personalizations changes the page layout back to what is defined by the profile.

+You so also delete individual page customizations for a profile.
+For more information, see [To delete customization for specific pages for a profile]()

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **User Page Personalizations**, and then choose the related link.